camsaul/old-emacs-dir/README.md

 emacs-dir
 =========

-My `.emacs.d` directory.
-3000 lines of Emacs Lisp and counting
+My old `.emacs.d` directory.
+This setup has been abandoned in favor of [my new Emacs setup][https://github.com/cammsaul/emacs-dir-2.0], but is kept here for reference.